 Reference values

 The average daily requirement for adults is around 1.3 milligrams.
-Pregnant women need around 1.9 milligrams, while nursing mothers need up to 2 milligrams a day.
+Pregnant women need around 1.9 milligrams, while breastfeeding mothers need up to 2 milligrams a day.
 Children need between 0.5 and 1 milligram, depending on their age.

 Types of supplements

 There are two main types of vitamin B6 supplement: capsules and tablets.
-Some supplements combine B6 with other B-complex vitamins to offer synergistic benefits.
+Some supplements combine B6 with other B-complex vitamins to provide synergistic benefits.
 Before starting any supplementation, it is always wise to consult a health professional.

 Additional health benefits